Contributors from members of the Copper team

 What types of sales quotas are there?

 Different roles within the sales organization of your company will have different types of quotas.
-Generally, higher-ups will have revenue goals.
+Generally, higher-ups, such as sales managers, will have revenue goals.
 And, science tells us it’s best if reps have smaller, activity-based goals.

 You can categorize a sales quota as either a strategy or a tactic.